-Which topic discussed in Branch Out was the most beneficial to you as a parent?
-Why?
-You were introduced to multiple families throughout Branch Out, and each family encountered a different challenging situation or developmental milestone.
-Which family or families' situation did you most relate to and why?
-What strategies or skills did you learn in Branch Out that will help you achieve the goals you have for your family?
-Has anything changed about your interactions with your child since we started?
+- Which topic discussed in Branch Out was the most beneficial to you as a parent?
+Why? - You were introduced to multiple families throughout Branch Out, and each family encountered a different challenging situation or developmental milestone.
+Which family or families' situation did you most relate to and why? - What strategies or skills did you learn in Branch Out that will help you achieve the goals you have for your family? - Has anything changed about your interactions with your child since we started? - Do you notice a difference in the way you respond to your child's behaviors? - Do you notice a difference in the way your child responds to you?